cloudevents/spec/cloudevents/extensions/authcontext.md

     was deleted based on a TTL.
 - Constriants
   - REQUIRED
-  - SHOULD be one of the above enum values
-  - If the enum values are not sufficient for a Producer, they SHOULD amend this spec to include the new enum value.
+  - This specification defines the following values, and it is RECOMMENDED that they be used.
+However, implementations MAY define additional values.

 ### authid
 - Type: `String`
 - Description: A unique identifier of the principal that triggered the occurence.
 This might, for example, be a unique ID in an identity database (userID), an email of a platform user or service account, or the label for an API key.
 - Constraints
   - OPTIONAL

 ### authclaims
 - Type: `String`
 - Description: A JSON string representing claims of the principal that triggered the event.
-This field MAY be omitted.
 - Constraints
   - OPTIONAL
   - MUST NOT contain actual credentials sufficient for the Consumer to impersonate the principal directly.
   - MAY contain enough information that a Consumer can authenticate against an identity service to mint a credential impersonating the original principal.